hifreedo/up9rade/_posts/2019-03-04-convolution-in-forward-and-backward.md

 With x been transferred forward, to get a cost function (which is a scalar) of:

 $$ J(\theta, x, y) $$
-We then back propagate the J, with gradient descent methodology, to compute:
+We then back propagate the J function, with gradient descent methodology, to compute:
 $$ \frac{\partial J(\theta, x, y)}{\partial \theta} $$

 Once done optimization with cost function J, which means we could get the representation parameters with given training data x and label data y.